 265 FAO, IFAD and WFP, 2018.
 Rome-Based Agencies Resilience Initiative.
 Strengthening the resilience of livelihoods in protracted crisis in the Democratic Republic of Congo, Niger and Somalia.
 Annual report - year 1.
-Rome: FAO, IFAD and WFP:
+Rome: FAO, IFAD and WFP: p.4

-p 4.

 266 The MRS is meant to overcome the challenges of inter-entity administrative compatibility.
-But, as an informant noted, "this "the sed arready ready for due MRS compliance" requires provisions to be included in the respective policies and procedures for due MRS compliance".
+But, as an informant noted, "this requires provisions to be included in the respective policies and procedures for due MRS compliance".

 267 In February 2021, FAO launched an internal project to overcome the obstacles to MRS compliance within the organization.